 Attendance at Required Training Symposiums.
-The Bishop conducts two training symposiums each year, an iteration of which normally will be held at east and west coast locations.
+The Bishop conducts a training symposium each year.

 All chaplains who have an ecclesiastical endorsement from the Bishop are expected to attend one of these training symposiums each year.
 If chaplains are unable to obtain official travel funding, financial assistance to cover travel costs and associated fees may be available from the Bishop.